VIC.GOV.AU | Policy and Advisory Library

 Criterion 1 – General eligibility

-The applicant must be one of the following on the first day of Term 1 (28 January 2025) or Term 2 (22 April 2025):
+The applicant must be one of the following on the first student day of Term 1 (28 January 2026) or Term 2 (20 April 2026):

-• a parent or carer who is the beneficiary of a financially means-tested card – please refer to the list of eligible cards below
+• a parent or carer who is the beneficiary of a financially means-tested card

-• a parent or carer whose child is 16 or over and the beneficiary of a financially means tested card but are not considered a mature minor.
+• a parent or carer whose child is 16 or over and the beneficiary of a financially means-tested card but are not considered a mature minor.

-Where the parent or carer is seeking eligibility based on an eligible financially means-tested card, eligibility will be determined when the relevant concession card successfully validates with Centrelink on either the first day of Term 1 or Term 2.
+Where the parent or carer is seeking eligibility based on an eligible financially means-tested card, eligibility will be determined when the relevant concession card successfully validates with Centrelink on either the first student day of Term 1 or Term 2.

 For students over 16 years of age and where the eligible card is in the name of the student, the fund is only granted to that student, not their siblings.